CottageLabs/localvoices/README.md

     }

 * canonical_location - canonical lat/long to be used for geographical queries.
 These will require ES type "geo_point"
-* alternative_titles - these are computed from the version titles and alternative titles
+* alternative_title - these are computed from the version titles and alternative titles
 * relations - these are songs which are related in some way to the current song.
 We just include their title and their id, for convenience in display
 * references - aggregate of reference numbers computed from the version references
 * versions - a list of all of the song versions, computed from Song2Version, with each version containing an embedded singer, computed from Singer2Version.
 Note that this versions object is _almost_ identical to the individual versions objects in the Versions Index